What to Know Before You Buy a Woodmizer Sawmill

 Having too many automated saw-milling processes may make you more detached from the process.
 You may find yourself daydreaming about that next piece of timber because the computer is thinking for you.
 Your mind can wander, and you may forget what you're doing.
 Any form of inattentiveness is dangerous when operating a sawmill.
 You need to be well aware of everything that is going on so you can work safely.

 Woodmizer does make smaller manual sawmills for sawyers with smaller or limited budgets.
 In the manual sawmill market, there is more competition.
 This intense competition has produced other sawmills that are comparable in quality to the manual Woodmizer versions but at a lower price.

 Certain features of the manual Woodmizer sawmills don't make much sense.
 The crank feed system on the LT 15 and LT 28 sawmills is an unnecessary feature.
 It would be easier to push the saw head through the cut rather than turn a crank that pulls the saw head through.
 Turning this crank puts stress on the operator's shoulder, increasing fatigue.

 Where did the “Cantilever” and “Monorail” System go?

-Two of the best features on most Woodmizer sawmills disappear on the smaller LT10 and LT 15 model sawmills.
-These models run on a dual track and have two posts that support the saw head.
-This fact eliminates the biggest difference between Woodmizer sawmills and other brands of portable sawmills.
+Two of the best features on most Woodmizer sawmills are not featured on the smaller LT10 and LT 15 model sawmills.
+These models run on a dual-track and have two posts that support the saw head.

 Woodmizer sawmills are at the higher-end of the scale when it comes to price.
 Although this may seem like a distinct disadvantage, it is reflective of Woodmizer's value.
 All of the technologically advanced features that set Woodmizer apart cost money to produce.
 These sawmills have been designed to produce the most accurate lumber in the most efficient way.
 For a true production sawmill, Woodmizer stands out as a leader in the industry.